 It all started somewhere in mid-Jan 16 when I started planning for the Everest base camp trek.
 All the tour packages were highly overpriced (around INR 70,000- 90,000).
 Eventually, I decided to do the trek unaided.

 As the trek is not an easy undertaking, you need to keep yourself physically fit.
-I started cycling to the office, ran into few marathons and trekked few small peaks of Maharashtra in order to build up good stamina.
+I started cycling to the office, ran into a few marathons and trekked a few small peaks of Maharashtra in order to build up good stamina.

 7th April